Best Note-Taking Apps 2021

 So many things to do with so little time.
-Or maybe it just seems that way because we’re accustomed to our daily to-do lists, and the sticky notes on our work desk to remind us to buy apples for the kid’s lunches, pick up the dry cleaning after work, and of the presentation that we need to finalize before Thursday’s meeting.
+Or maybe it just seems that way because we’re accustomed to our daily to-do lists, and the sticky notes on our work desk to remind us to buy apples for the kid’s lunches, pick up the dry cleaning after work, and the presentation that we need to finalize before Thursday’s meeting.

 Don’t get me wrong, notebooks and bullet journals are as effective as ever if that’s your personal preference.
 But in the digital age, why not go digital?
 Hyperlinks, copy & paste, and file sharing are actions your favourite fountain pen simply cannot replicate.